Ongoing Adult Programs

 Council On Aging Of Central Oregon

-The Council on Aging of Central Oregon and SPRD are partnering to make information and resources available on a wide range of topics relevant to older adults living in Sisters.
-The SAGE room is open daily.
-Stop in and browse our resource shelves, pick up a class announcement, brochure or list of Council on Aging services specific to the needs of Sisters Country seniors.
+The Council on Aging and SPRD are partnering to provide information and resources on a range of topics relevant to older adults living in Sisters.
+Visit the SAGE (Senior Activities, Gatherings & Experiences) room to browse the resource shelves or to pick up a class announcement, brochure, or list of free Council on Aging services specific to the needs of those 60 and over.

 SAGE Room Open: Mon – Fri 11 am – 4 pm